-Join the flange to the pipe using the procedures shown in the solvent cementing or threading sections.

-2. Use a full faced

-elastomeric gasket which is resistant to the chemicals being conveyed in the piping system.
-A gasket $\frac{1}{2}$ " thick with a Durometer, scale "A", hardness of 55 -80 is normally satisfactory.

-3. Align the flanges and gasket by inserting all of the bolts through the mating flange bolt holes.
-Be sure to use properly sized flat washers under all bolt heads and nuts.

-- Exceeding recommended flange bolt torque may result in component damage, system failure and property damage. - Use the proper bolt tightening sequence as marked on the flange. - Make sure the system is in proper alignment. - Flanges may not be used to draw piping assemblies together. - Flat washers must be used under every nut and bolt head. - Ensure that the mating surfaces are in direct contact.
-A gap between the flange face and mating surface may result in flange failure.

-4. Sequentially tighten the bolts corresponding to the patterns shown below.
-New bolts and nuts should be used for proper torque.
+- 1. Join the flange to the pipe using the procedures shown in the solvent cementing or threading sections.
+Due to the tensile stresses placed on the solvent cement joint for flange - - connections, double the recommended curing time before joint assembly and pressure testing. - 2.
+Use a full faced elastomeric gasket which is resistant to the chemicals being conveyed in the piping system.
+A gasket 1/8" thick with a Durometer, scale "A", hardness of 55 -80 is normally satisfactory. - 3.
+Align the flanges and gasket by inserting all of the bolts through the mating flange bolt holes.
+Be sure to use properly sized flat washers under all bolt heads and nuts. - 4.
+Sequentially tighten the bolts using a torque wrench, corresponding to the patterns shown below in increments of 10 ft-lbs at a time up to the recommended torque.
+New bolts and nuts should be used for proper torque. - 5.
+Tighten flanges only to maximum recommended torque limits; do not tighten bolts in such a manner as to cause the flange ring to bend or be under stress.
+Connect to full face flanges or valves that conform to ANSI B16.5 150 pound dimensions and that provide full support under the entire flange face.

+Flange Tightening Sequence

-- 5. Ensure that the mating surfaces are in direct contact.
-A gap between the flange face and mating surface may result in flange failure.
-Do not connect to lug type appurtenances without additional flange support. - Use a torque wrench to tighten the bolts to the torque values shown below. - Use of thread lubricant will ensure proper torque.
+- Use a torque wrench to tighten the bolts to the torque values shown below. - 7.
+Use of thread lubricant will ensure proper torque.
 Confirm that the thread lubricant is chemically compatible with pipe and fittings.